-Upon completion of this activity, participants will be better able to understand:
+Upon conclusion of this activity, participants will be better able to:

 Discuss principles of cell therapies and transplant and when the therapies can be utilized